CHERYL DUVALL (pianist/co-artistic director)

-Ilana Waniukis a versatile violinist with interests ranging from classical music and improvisation to visual arts.
-Along with pianist Cheryl Duvall, Ilana is a founding member and co-artistic director of Toronto-based contemporary music ensemble/presenter Thin Edge New Music Collective (TENMC) now in its ninth season and Balancing on the Edge (production company merging contemporary music with contemporary circus arts).
-As a member of TENMC, Ilana has performed on concert stages across Canada, Italy, Argentina and most recently Poland and Japan with generous support from the Canada Council of the Arts.
-Ilana has toured Cape Breton as part of the Bicycle Opera Project, performed at contemporary music festivals including Open Ears in Kitchener/Waterloo and the Royal Conservatory’s 21C festival in Toronto as well as with the Madawaska String Quartet, Elliott Sharp, Adam Rudolph’s Go Organic Orchestra, Essential Opera, NUMUS’ Perimeter Players, and Chicago's Ensemble Dal Niente.
+Ilana Waniuk is a versatile violinist with interests ranging from classical music and improvisation to visual arts.
+Along with pianist Cheryl Duvall, Ilana is a founding member and co-artistic director of Toronto-based contemporary music ensemble/presenter Thin Edge New Music Collective (TENMC) now in its 10th season and Balancing on the Edge (production company merging contemporary music with contemporary circus arts).
+As a member of TENMC, Ilana has performed on concert stages across Canada, Italy, Argentina, Poland, Japan and most recently Germany and Greece with generous support from the Canada Council of the Arts.
+Ilana has toured Cape Breton as part of the Bicycle Opera Project, performed at contemporary music festivals including Open Ears in Kitchener/Waterloo, SoundON Festival in San Diego and the Royal Conservatory’s 21C festival in Toronto as well as with the Madawaska String Quartet, Elliott Sharp, Adam Rudolph’s Go Organic Orchestra, Essential Opera, NUMUS’ Perimeter Players, Chicago's Ensemble Dal Niente and NOISE.
 Ilana has held multiple artistic residencies at the Banff centre for the Arts, Avaloch Farms Music Institute and been a fellow at the Norfolk Chamber Music Festival New Music Workshop.
 Ilana was a winner of the 2014 Orford String Quartet Award and most recently is the curator/performer behind ‘Filament’, an evolving concert program of new works for violin, electronics and multi-media developed with generous support from the SOCAN Foundation, Canada Council for the Arts, Ontario Arts Council and Arraymusic.
-Ilana is currently a doctoral student in contemporary performance at the University of California San Diego. www.ilanawaniuk.com
+Ilana is currently a doctoral student in contemporary performance at the University of California San Diego.

 Violinist Suhashini Arulanandam enjoys a full schedule as a performer, private teacher and orchestral coach.
 She performs regularly as a member of the Hamilton Philharmonic and Windsor Symphony Orchestras, as well as freelancing with other ensembles including the Kitchener-Waterloo Symphony Orchestra and the Thunder Bay Symphony Orchestra.
 Suhashini thrives on variety, and welcomes the challenge of switching gears quite frequently between new music and early music, as well as anything in between or beyond.
 In addition to performing with TENMC, Suhashini has been performing on Baroque violin as part of the Aradia ensemble, and will be attending the American Bach Soloists workshop this summer.
 Suhashini has also ventured outside the realm of western classical music and has performed with Sufi rock musician Salman Ahmad and tabla player Samir Chatterjee.
 She toured with three-time Juno nominee Sarah Slean on the singer-songwriter's Canadian tour last winter, and has also performed with Ian Kelly and Basia Bulat.
 A dedicated pedagogy nerd, Suhashini has a full studio of violin students both privately and through Reaching Out Through Music, a program serving the St. Jamestown community.
 She coaches the Halton Missisauga Youth Orchestra violins and has been a guest coach for the Hamilton Philharmonic Youth Orchestra and the Durham Symphony Youth Orchestra.
 Suhashini holds a Master's degree from the City University of New York, Queens College, from the studio of noted pedagogue Burton Kaplan.
 Her other principal teachers include Erika Raum and Annalee Patipatanakoon, with whom she studied with at the Glenn Gould School while completing a Performance Diploma.
 In addition to her university studies, Suhashini spent four summers at the Banff Centre for the Arts, studying with Lorand Fenyves, Erika Raum, and Scott St. John, and participated in summer festivals including chamber music at Le Domaine Forget and the Spoleto Festival Orchestra in Charleston, South Carolina.